GuilhermeGuedes1/authflow-backend/README.md

 - 🗄️ Database connection with **Mongoose**
 - ⚙️ Environment variables using **dotenv**
 - 🧠 Centralized error handling
-- 🧱 Clean architecture with controllers, routes, and middlewares
+- 🧱 Clean architecture with controllers, routers, and middlewares

 ---